learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you assign default values to variables?
+## Q 2.9.
+How do you assign default values to variables?

 You can use the logical or operator `||` in an assignment expression to provide a default value.
 The syntax looks like as below,